nicolas-kuechler/eth-cil-road-segmentation-2018/README.md

 Run the following commands to **exactly** reproduce the results (as on Kaggle), using the already trained models:

 ```
-# Assuming you cd to road-segmentation, run the following commands
+# We need to be at the road-segmentation level
+cd road-segmentation

 # vanilla-unet
 python main.py vanilla-unet test ext-full